datastaxdevs/workshop-streaming-game/README.md

 ### API shell

+Create a file `.env` by copying the `.env.sample` in the same directory,

+    cp ../.env.sample ../.env
+    gp open ../.env

-Create a file `.env` by copying the `.env.sample` in the same directory and filling it with values found on your Astra Streaming "Connect" tab:
+and filling it with the values found earlier on your Astra Streaming "Connect" tab:

-- `SERVICE_URL`: it looks like `pulsar+ssl://pulsar-aws-useast2.streaming.datastax.com:6651`
+- `SERVICE_URL`: it looks similar to `pulsar+ssl://pulsar-aws-useast2.streaming.datastax.com:6651`
 - `ASTRA_TOKEN`: a very long string (about 500 random-looking chars).
-You can copy it without showing it.
-Guard your token as a secret!
+You can copy it without showing it. _Guard your token as a secret!_

 Make sure you are in the API shell.
-Make these environment variables available to the shell by typing:
+Export these environment variables:

     . ../.env